Computer Vision Platform

 Accuracy, Performance & Evaluation Metrics

-How do I test the accuracy of my Image Recognition and Object Detection models?
+How do I evaluate the quality of my models?
 What are evaluation metrics?

-Each of your models automatically goes through testing on an evaluation dataset during the training phase.
-You can also add a separate test set.
+Each model is automatically evaluated on an evaluation dataset during training.
+You can also upload a separate test set for independent measurement.

-You can test your models both via standard Rest API endpoint and in Ximilar App.
-Click on Tasks, scroll down to Models and click on a magnifying glass to view the details about a particular model.
-There you can check the evaluation metrics (accuracy, precision, recall, confusion matrix, and failed images).
+In the App, navigate to your task, open the model detail view, and review evaluation metrics — precision, recall, confusion matrix, and failed images — giving you transparent, actionable insight into model output.
 Based on these metrics, you can further iterate and improve your training dataset to make your model more robust.
 We are also able to change the architecture of the neural network if needed and improve the robustness for your specific data.

 What is A/B testing of machine learning models?